 Posted in Advocacy, Financing, Governance, Liberia, Monitoring & evaluation, Policies & legislation, Sanitation, Water supply

-Tagged Ellen Johnson Sirleaf, Liberia WASH Compact, Sanitation and Water for All, source_publish
+Tagged Ellen Johnson Sirleaf, finance, Liberia WASH Compact, Sanitation and Water for All, source_publish

 Translating Research into National-Scale Change: A Case Study from Kenya of WASH in Schools, 2011.
 SWASH Project.

 Over the past 5 years CARE, Emory University’s Center for Global Safe Water, and Water.org, through the Bill and Melinda Gates Foundation-funded Sustaining and Scaling School Water, Sanitation and Hygiene Plus Community Impact (SWASH+) project, have worked to achieve sustainable and national-scale school WASH services in Kenya through applied research and advocacy.
 The project tested a multi-armed school WASH intervention through a randomized, controlled trial with multiple policy-relevant sub-studies.
 Research results were then used to advocate for policy change to bring about sustainable school WASH services nationally.
 These efforts have focused on improving budgeting for operations and maintenance costs, improving accountability systems with a focus on monitoring and evaluation, and more effectively promoting knowledge of WASH through teacher training and the national curriculum.